mracette/bardo/markdown/ideas.md

 - magic circle
   - standing in the circle heals you
+  - the circle gains a gravitational effect, pulling enemies in

 - arrow
   - your arrow pierces up to <x> enemies